 Let’s talk about what the medical evidence must show to win a disability

-The medical evidence must show that you currently suffer a disability–a chronic problem that impacts your life somehow.
+The medical evidence must show that you currently suffer a disability – a chronic problem that negatively impacts your life.
 There has to be something that happened in service that caused your current condition or led to your current condition.
 It can be an event, injury, or illness that is related to your current disability diagnosis.
 And there has to be a medical link or nexus between your current diagnosis and something in service.

 If you have a current service-connected disability and you’re filing a secondary claim, it means that the secondary injury/illness/disability is caused by a service-connected disability.

-To give you an idea of how this process works, let’s talk about Jerry1, a Veteran that came to us for medical consulting a few years back.
+To give you an idea of how this process works, let’s talk about “Jerry,” a Veteran that came to us for medical consulting a few years ago.

 Jerry had an ordeal with his knee, which all started back in active duty when he injured his knee playing basketball.
-He was given an ace wrap, was provided high doses of ibuprofen pain medicine, and was restricted from training for some time.
+He was given an elastic bandage and high doses of ibuprofen pain medicine, and was restricted from training for some time.

 Jerry also developed hypertension in the military and was given a prescribed medication.